insure logo

 3. Avoid opening numerous new credit accounts in a short period of time.

 Credit history plays a vital part in your auto and home insurance rates.
-By improving on your credit, you can save hundreds on insurance each year.
+By improving your credit, you can save hundreds on insurance each year.
 In the meantime, here are some tips on how to shop for high-risk car insurance.

 author image